magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

 * Eventually, the one step checkout can be finished by a click on the **Place Order** button.
 The whole process is completed in one page only.
 * Seal block is displayed to make sure this is the official checkout page of the store, not forged.

+1.7.
+Quickly add Product and Coupon by URL
+- Customer can quickly add a certain number of Products by SKU by adding some information at the URL
+- Supported Product Types include: Simple Product, Configurable Product, Downloadable Product
+- Customers can also quickly add Coupon when inserting information to the URL
+- Adding Product: For example, adding 2 products with SKU is MH01 and MN23 to OSC at store with website: www.example.com

+`www.example.com/onestepcheckout/?sku [MH01] = 2 & sku [MN23] = 3`

+- Add Coupon: For example, add a coupon with the code `COUPON123` to the OSC at the store with a website: www.example.com

+`www.example.com/onestepcheckout/? coupon = COUPON123`

+- Add Coupon and Product at the same time: For example, add 2 products with SKU as MH01 and coupon with code CO COONON123 to OSC at store with website: www.example.com

+`www.example.com/onestepcheckout/?sku [MH01] = 2 & coupon = COUPON123`

 II.
 How to configure
 ----------------